All Episodes

 And the only thing that I think people like Putin understand is strength.

-Pure unadulterated strength and a fierceness.
+Pure, unadulterated strength and a fierceness.

-I really believe, and maybe some people will disagree, that Donald Trump not only projected strength, he I am convinced from the Taliban to President Chi to Vladimir Putin to Kim Jong-un.
+I really believe, and maybe some people will disagree, that Donald Trump not only projected strength, I am convinced from the Taliban to President Chi to Vladimir Putin to Kim Jong-un.

 That's all.